lukcad/caplukcadhf/README.md

 Initial container includes:

 * container with node.js;
-* install of components: curl, git, sqlite3;
+* install of popular components: curl, git, sqlite3;
+* install of components for SAP CAP, CF and HANA:
+  * cds
+  * hana-cli
+  * cf8-cli
 * non-root user: node
 * workdir: home/node
 * main extensions for CAP to use VS: